 Meter and Submeter Installation

 Water conservation efforts are the first step in controlling increasing water costs; however, the ultimate solution is water submetering.
-WMI can assist you in submetering your irrigation and cooling tower make-up water, allowing you to obtain sewer credit for the water that does not enter the sewer system.
+Water Management can assist you in submetering your irrigation and cooling tower make-up water, allowing you to obtain sewer credit for the water that does not enter the sewer system.